Outlet, Binghamton, NY

 Last verified:

-Outlet Neighborhood Market Intelligence
+Outlet Neighborhood Overview

 The Outlet neighborhood, officially known as the First Ward, is a historic and resilient community located on the southern bank of the Susquehanna River, directly across from downtown Binghamton.
 Its unique name derives from its position at the "outlet" of the Chenango River, where it flows into the Susquehanna.
 This area was once the industrial heart of the city, home to factories like the EJ Shoe Factory and Endicott Johnson tanneries, which provided employment and shaped its dense, working-class character for much of the 20th century.